AlexShkarin/pyLabLib/docs/devices/IMAQ.rst

 The frame grabber needs some basic information about the camera (sensor size, bit depth, timeouts, aux lines mapping), which are contained in the camera files.
 These files can be assigned to cameras in the NI MAX, and are usually supplied by NI or by the camera manufacturer.
 In addition, NI MAX allows one to adjust some settings within these files, which are read-only within the NI IMAQ software.
 These include frame timeout and camera bit depth.

 The communication with the camera itself greatly varies between different cameras.
 Some will have additional connection to control the parameters.
 However, most use serial communication built into the CameraLink interface.
-This communication can be set up with :meth:`IMAQCamera.setup_serial_params` and used via :meth:`IMAQCamera.serial_read` and  :meth:`IMAQCamera.serial_write`.
+This communication can be set up with :meth:`.IMAQCamera.setup_serial_params` and used via :meth:`.IMAQCamera.serial_read` and  :meth:`.IMAQCamera.serial_write`.
 The communication protocols are camera-dependent.
 Yet some other cameras (e.g., Photon Focus) use proprietary communication protocol.
 In this case, the provide their own DLLs, which independently use NI-provided DLLs for serial communication (most notably, ``clallserial.dll``).
 In this case, one needs to maintain two independent connections: one directly to the NI frame grabber to obtain the frame data, and one to the manufacturer library to control the camera.
 This is the way it is implemented in PhotonFocus camera interface.

 Known issues